1. What’s the cost for Simple SSL? Is it really free?

 If you have more than 30 days remaining on your previously paid SSL Support add-on (if you paid annually, for example), we’ll be happy to issue a prorated refund for the remaining time on that subscription.
-Just contact us at [email protected] with that request once you’ve made the switch, and we’ll be happy to help.
+Just contact us in the Flywheel app with that request once you’ve made the switch, and we’ll be happy to help.

-As Simple SSL is a new feature, however, we are not able to issue retroactive refunds, or refunds for any existing SSL support add-on fees with 30 days or fewer remaining on the subscription.
+We are not able to issue retroactive refunds or refunds for any existing SSL support add-on fees with 30 days or fewer remaining on the subscription.
 Apologies for any inconvenience.

-If you’re validating by pointing your domain to Flywheel, make sure you’ve taken the site live, that DNS is pointed properly, that both the www and non-www version of the domain are pointing to your Flywheel site (just one of the two won’t be enough to validate), and that the temporary password is toggled off in the site’s Flywheel dashboard.
-(You can check your DNS settings using our handy DNS health checker.)
+Make sure you’ve taken the site live and that DNS is pointed properly for both the www and non-www version of the domain are pointing to your Flywheel site (just one of the two won’t be enough to validate).
+You can check your DNS settings using one of our suggested DNS checkers.

 Thanks for the purely hypothetical question. ;) Simple SSL certs are not transferable to other servers, and due to the managed nature of Simple SSL, we do not provide the certificate or key file.
 However, you may be able to set up a new Let’s Encrypt™ certificate on the new server.